My Home Second Unit Renovation Program

 Rent at an affordable rental rate

-You must rent your registered second unit at an affordable rental rate for a period of 10 years (80% of average local municipal market rent - as per CHMC market report), as follows:
+You must rent your new registered second unit at an affordable rental rate for a period of 10 years (80% of the average local municipal market rent – as per CHMC market report).
+Once you have a tenant in place you must follow the rent increase guidelines set by the Ontario government.

 |Municipality||1 Bedroom||2 Bedroom||3 Bedroom|